Pictures of Lily

-"Pictures of Lily" is a single by the British rock band the Who, written by guitarist and primary songwriter Pete Townshend.
+"Pictures of Lily" is a song by the English rock band the Who, written by guitarist and primary songwriter Pete Townshend.
 In 1971, "Pictures of Lily" was included in the Who album Meaty Beaty Big and Bouncy, a compilation of previously released singles.

 Townshend coined the term "power pop" when he used it to describe the song in a May 1967 interview with NME.

 Synopsis

 In the beginning of the song, the singer laments his inability to sleep.
 When his father gives him the pictures of the song's titular Lily, he feels better, and is able to sleep.
 Soon, he feels desire for Lily as a person instead of a photo, and asks his father for an introduction.
 His father informs him however that "Lily" has, in fact, been dead since 1929.
 Initially, the singer laments, but before long turns back to his fantasy.

 Meaning and origin

 According to Pete Townshend in the 2006 book Lyrics by Rikky Rooksby, "the idea was inspired by a picture my girlfriend had on her wall of an old Vaudeville star – Lily Bayliss[sic].
 It was an old 1920s postcard and someone had written on it 'Here's another picture of Lily – hope you haven't got this one.'
 It made me think that everyone has a pin-up period."

-However, in his 2012 memoir Who I Am, Townshend mentioned Lillie Langtry, the music hall star and mistress of Edward VII as the inspiration for the tune.
+However, in his 2012 memoir Who I Am, Townshend mentioned Lillie Langtry, the music hall star and mistress of Edward VII, as the inspiration for the tune.
 She died in the year 1929 as mentioned in the lyrics of the tune.

 Townshend's statement is unlikely to refer to Lilian Baylis, the theatre manager, who died in 1937.

 Mark Wilkerson quotes Townshend as writing that the song is "Merely a ditty about masturbation and the importance of it to a young man."
 However, the song does not mention masturbation explicitly.